 In our business, there are special requirements when it comes to the processing of large-scale projects with long terms.
 There are also always associated risks.
 There may be cost overruns, tighter import regulations, staff shortages, technical difficulties or quality problems – including possible penalties – that reduce our margins.
 For this reason, we specially train our employees in project management.
 This enables them to identify the risks associated with longer-term orders at an early stage.
 Our project managers are provided with appropriate management tools.
 Decisions are made in conjunction with clearly structured authorisation processes.

 There are also technical and financial risks to orders with newly designed products.
 We limit technical risks to the extent that we define intermediate steps for development work and subject partial solutions to assessments.
 This also applies to pumps that we provide within the framework of a major contract running over a number of years for the construction of a new type of power plant in China.
 We minimise financial risks by using appropriate contractual clauses, and ensure that advances cover the costs incurred.

 We set aside suitable provisions for warranty obligations and contractual penalty risks.
-These amounted to € 45 million in the annual financial statements for 2014 compared with € 43 million in the previous year; beyond which there is no other major residual risk (net risk).
+These amounted to € 52 million in the consolidated financial statements for 2015 compared with € 45 million in the previous year; beyond this there is no other major residual risk (net risk).

 Risks regarding margins and liquidity are typical of the project business.
 As well as the continued pressure on our selling prices, which is reducing our profit margins, these include unfavourable contract conditions such as reduced advances and tougher contractual penalties.
 As we comply exactly with our approval processes in the quotation phase and constantly monitor our net financial position, we minimise this risk.
 At the same time, this enables us to recognise and avoid liquidity shortages.
 Where necessary, we secure sufficient liquidity by agreeing appropriate credit lines early on.